department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal/court-appeals-veterans-claims.md

 template: 6-info-page
 ---

 If the Board of Veterans’ Appeals (Board) has sent you a final disability benefits claim decision that you disagree with, you still have a way to appeal.
 You can take your appeal to the United States Court of Appeals for Veterans Claims (Court).
-The Court reviews Board decisions appealed by those who believe the Board erred in its decision.
+The Court reviews Board decisions appealed by those who believe the Board made a mistake in its decision.
+You'll need to wait until you have a final decision from the Board—not the regional office—before you can appeal to this Court.

+If you aren't sure about your claim status, call the BVA status line at 800-923-8387.

 <div class="call-out" markdown="0">